Gauge invariant energy spectra in 2-dimensional noncommutative quantum mechanics: Conclusion

 \subsubsection{Acknowledgement}

 We would like to thank M.M.
-Sheikh-Jabbari, Arshad Momen, Rakibur Rahman, Mir Mehedi Faruk and Hishamuddin Zainuddin for stimulating discussions.
-T.A.C would like to acknowledge the hospitality and support of The Abdus Salam International Centre for Theoretical Physics where part of this work had been done.
+Sheikh-Jabbari, Arshad Momen, Rakibur Rahman and Mir Mehedi Faruk for useful discussions.
+T.A.C would also like to thank The Abdus Salam International Centre for Theoretical Physics, where part of this work had been done, for the hospitality and the support.